 “Pray without ceasing” (I Thessalonians 5:17).

-Nothing tells the tale on us more than the place we give to prayer, whether personally or in the worship services, including funeral prayer.
+Nothing reveals more about us than the place we give to prayer, whether personally or in the worship services, including funeral prayer.

-God wants prayer to take place when His people gather.
-The fact that we could assemble and forget to pray says a hundred things about us, all of them bad.
+The fact that we could assemble and forget to pray says a hundred things about us.
+All of them bad.

 I fear we have become like the worshipers of Malachi’s day who sniffed at the offerings and said, “What a weariness!”
 (Malachi 1:13).